 - Extra cell phone batteries or external phone chargers.
 Universal does not provide any charging stations inside the parks but will rent you a FuelRod for a fee.
 Since you’ll likely be touring for many hours at a time, taking photos, posting to Facebook, etc., there is a very good chance one charge simply won’t cut it.

 - Rain ponchos.
 You really will get soaked on the water rides at Islands of Adventure, and, in Orlando, it rains every day in the summer.

 - Postcard stamps and addresses for where to send postcards.
 You’ll get those mementos mailed off sooner if you’ve already brought postcard stamps from home.
 (Want to send real postcards but don’t want the hassle of mailing them?
 There’s an app for that.)

 - Bandages and antibiotic cream.
 And be prepared for blisters.

 - Hand sanitizer.
 Lots of guests have clinched the hand bars on Hollywood Rip Ride Rockit before you, after all.

 - Travel packs of facial tissues.

-- Motion sickness medications.
+- Motion-sickness medications.
 This one will depend on your family’s needs.

-- Necessary personal toiletries items.
+- Necessary personal toiletry items.

 - Souvenir money.
 Credit/debit cards are easier to carry around and accepted practically everywhere, so we recommend getting pre-paid debit cards for convenience and to create spending caps.
 If your vacation is primarily at Universal Orlando, you can also consider Universal’s gift cards.
-Keep in mind it’s always a good idea to have some cash too, just in case.
+Keep in mind it’s always a good idea to have some cash, too, just in case.